imagineLife/human-effort/ComponentMaster.md

 Look for people who have what you want.
 They can give you insights.

 #### Keep Learning && Applying
-Learn that JS thing that you are sort-of interested in...
+**Learn that JS detail** that you might be sort-of interested in...
 Call.
 Bind.
 Reduce.
 Currying.
 Async / Await.

-Learn react details.
+**Learn more about react.**
 useMemo.
 useRef.
 Suspense.
 cloneElement.
+React's Diffing smarts.
+Become a React DevTool expert.

 Apply these things as fast as you learn them.
 This will crystalize the understanding process.
 Maybe even explain the code to some folks.